Keyboard shortcuts

 Terminal Won’t Open (Super+X)

-• Or change the terminal in config/hotkeys.toml:
+• Or set a fixed terminal in config/hotkeys.toml:

 [vars]